whereismytee/ebuild/README.md

 No package manager is used during the build process, as all external dependencies are fetched from upstream and compiled from source.
-A statically linked Emacs is produced (except the system components).
+A statically linked Emacs is produced (except the system components), making link time optimization possible.

 > [!Note]
 > Emacs is built with the GNU MP Bignum Library, GnuTLS, Tree Sitter,